-At Khan Law Firm, PLLC, our top-rated Seattle car accident attorneys are committed to fighting for the legal rights and financial interests of Washington car accident victims.
+At Khan Injury Law, PLLC, our top-rated Seattle car accident attorneys are committed to fighting for the legal rights and financial interests of Washington car accident victims.
 We want to make sure that all injured victims have the knowledge and resources that they need to get the fair compensation that they rightfully deserve.
 Here, our car accident injury team has put together a guide for how to deal with insurance adjusters after a collision.

 Six Tips for Dealing With Insurance Adjusters